Types of UI Menus

 Leading

-Pro Tip!
-If you doubt whether icons are self-explanatory enough, test them on your users with open-ended questions like: "What do you think this icon means?"
+Pro Tip: If you doubt whether icons are self-explanatory enough, test them on your users with open-ended questions like: "What do you think this icon means?"

 You can include keyboard shortcuts in the

 There's no need to create shortcuts for all possible actions and menu items.
 Add them for the most common actions like copying, cutting, and pasting.
+Use familiar shortcuts whenever possible, since following established standards helps with adoption and ease of use.

 References